Vishnuv17/HotalFoodOrderSystem-java/README.md

 # javaprojects
+The system allows users to select from a variety of food items, customize their orders, and receive real-time price calculation to create using Java Swing Concept

 1. open the java file
 2. find the foods path in java code
 3. you ensure food images path and program food path is same